 Soda bicarbonate and peppermint essential oil can accelerate dog poop decomposition

 A DIY option involves soda bicarbonate and peppermint essential oil.
-This method also accelerates stool decomposition by desiccating the feces and killing the smelly bacteria.
+This method also accelerates stool decomposition by desiccating the feces and destroying the smelly bacteria.

 Add a few drops of peppermint oil to a bowl full of sodium bicarbonate powder, sprinkle it generously on the dog poop, and it will disappear after some time.
 However, this method is not as efficient as commercially available alternatives.

 Is dog poop good fertilizer?

 No, dog poop is not a good fertilizer.
 In fact, dog poop is not meant to be a fertilizer.
 Dog poop is actually not good for your grass at all.
 While cattle or horse dung make good-quality fertilizers because they mainly have a plant-based diet, dog poop can damage your greens.

 Even if you successfully disinfect and compost doggy poo, it won’t be fit for growing any edible plants.
 Manure made with dog poop is best used for ornamental plants and as gardening mulch.

 Why is dog poop not a good fertilizer?

 The canine diet is mainly protein-based so most of it comes from meats.
 Most of the dog food we buy from the store includes one of these three meat types: chicken, beef, or pork products.
 This meaty diet makes the dog’s feces very acidic and nitrogen-heavy.
-Using this acidic and nitrogen-rich poop to fertilize plants will burn and kill them.
+Using this acidic and nitrogen-rich poop to fertilize plants will burn them.

 Is dog poop biodegradable?